-- Support bike/pedestrian access from Washington Grove to the Shady Grove Metro Station.
-The Town should define the optimal location and coordinate with the County for a shared-use path in keeping with the history and character of the Town. - Support safe and convenient bike/pedestrian access from Washington Grove to surrounding areas.
-The greatest priority is a connection to the Shady Grove Metro Station.
-The Town should coordinate with the County for a shared-use path to the Metro Station that minimizes travel time and is in keeping with the history and character of the Town without an increase in paved surfaces within the Town.
+To the Shady Grove Metro Station, the Grove Shopping Center, and the Montgomery County bikeway system.
+The greatest priority is a connection to the Shady Grove Metro Station and points in between.
+The Town should coordinate with the County for a shared-use path between Washington Grove and the Metro Station that minimizes travel time and is in keeping with the history and character of the Town.